maksar/techcor/README.md

 `tc` console tools allows to manage mentioned above information (add projects, edit metrics, etc.).
 Information itself is stored in `mongodb`. `tc` tool can be used in CI environments to automatically collect metrics (like coverage and build time).

-In future, it is planned to have web interface for doing same operation as with cli `bin/tc` tool.
+In future, it is planned to have web interface for doing same operation as with cli `tc` tool.
 For now, use `tc --help` to get information about supported operations and commands.

 Examples: